-Given that and since I am a fairly traditional Disney fan, you might be inclined to think I dislike Disney’s Art of Animation Resort.
-Actually, that couldn’t be further from the truth.
+While I’m not quite as sold on Crocs, I love Art of Animation.
 In fact, Art of Animation is my pick as the best Value Resort at Walt Disney World.
 The difference to me between Art of Animation and Crocs (I really can’t believe I’m keeping up this ostensibly absurd comparison) is that Art of Animation visually does work on a certain level, whereas Crocs are universally hideous.

 No, Art of Animation doesn’t hit the same high notes thematically as Wilderness Lodge, the Port Orleans Resorts, or BoardWalk Inn, but it does have redeeming qualities and brings something worthwhile to the table.
 It is not the pinnacle of themed design nor is it something that academics or even fans of themed design will someday devote thoughtful analysis and critique.
 The short and simple of it for me is that it is a fun resort thematically.
 That’s it, and in this case that’s enough.

 With that said, let’s take a look at the rooms, which some will describe as fun…and others will describe as obnoxious.
 I’ll let the photos speak for themselves and you can be the judge.